 We don’t monkey around.
 We respond within minutes to help you out.

-There are 10 intercity buses per day from Kingston to Ottawa.
-Traveling by bus from Kingston to Ottawa usually takes around 2 hours and 11 minutes, but the fastest Book-a-Ride bus can make the trip in just one hour and 40 minutes.
+There are 18 intercity buses per day from Kingston to Ottawa.
+Traveling by bus from Kingston to Ottawa usually takes around 2 hours and 49 minutes, but the fastest Rider Express bus can make the trip in just one hour and 35 minutes.

 How much is a bus ticket from Kingston to Ottawa?

-Bus tickets for a trip from Kingston to Ottawa cost $26.92 on average.
-Opting to take a bus is a wallet-friendly way to make this trip.
+Bus tickets for a trip from Kingston to Ottawa cost $16.40 on average.
+This is an excellent value for the trip.
 If you book your trip ahead of time using Wanderu, you can easily find bus tickets at or below this price.

 Average prices by travel date